-Parties have 3 business days after receipt of the investigative report to submit in writing an appeal of a determination regarding whether the conduct constitutes "Sexual Harassment - Title IX."
-The appeal will be considered by an appropriately trained staff member designated by the Title IX Coordinator.
-The appeal decision will be communicated in writing to the parties, their advisors, and the Title IX Coordinator.
+Parties have 3 business days after receipt of the investigative report to submit in writing an appeal of the Final Title IX Assessment.
+The appeal will be considered by an appropriately trained staff member designated by the Civil Rights & Title IX Coordinator.
+The appeal decision will be communicated in writing to the parties, their advisors, and the Civil Rights & Title IX Coordinator.
 The decision will also indicate the path for complaint resolution: Hearing Resolution or Investigator Resolution.
 From the date the appeal decision letter is shared with the parties, the parties have 10 calendar days to submit a written response to the Investigation Report.
 The written response will be included for consideration by the Hearing Chair/Panel or the investigators in the resolution process.